Fabric Commands

 • Sync settings:

-• Set the active environment.
+• Set the active environment

-• SET FROM command, update several settings in one compound command using JSON structure with the following syntax: "set from '{["scope" : {\}],]["attached" : {"\": "\"[ , "": "<LUI>"} , …]}' " .
+• SET FROM command, updates several settings in one compound command using JSON structure with the following syntax: "set from '{["scope" : {\}],]["attached" : {"\": "\"[ , "": "<LUI>"} , …]}' " .
 The command is built from two optional parts, each can be omitted:

 • Scope, holds one or more set commands like "sync" or "environment".